Spine Surgery Mission Viejo, CA (Orange County)

 Patients in Orange County who suffer from chronic pain or other back and spine issues may need to eventually seek relief through spine surgery in Mission Viejo, CA. Dr. Alexander Taghva, M.D., F.A.A.N.S., a board-certified neurosurgeon, offers a wide range of options for back surgery to address several different spinal health concerns.

-Spine surgery is typically performed to correct a structural issue or injury in the back that will not resolve with other therapies.
+For the most part, spine surgery is typically performed to correct a structural issue or injury in the back that will not resolve with other therapies.
 When less invasive treatment options do not correct a patient’s health concerns, surgical treatment is an effective tool for treating a wide range of spinal issues.

 Benefits of Back Surgery in Mission Viejo, CA